semmons98/semmons98.github.io/Research.md

 ---
 # Research

 Currently, I work with Dr. Rogier Windhorst's cosmology research group at ASU.
 Though, I have also worked on research in planetary science and astrobiology, both of which I am interested in building upon as future projects.
 This page includes discriptions, thought processes/work flows, and data/figures for various research projects I have worked on, both formal research and research adjacent class projects.
+If you are interested in any of this work and want more details or have questions, please email me at semmons3@asu.edu

 ## Galaxies and Cosmology